shreya1826/Weather-Website/README.md

 # Weather-Website
-Weather Website Build a website using Html, Css, Js that fetches weather data from an API and displays the current weather conditions.
+Built a website using Html, Css, Js that fetches weather data from an API and displays the current weather conditions.